 A FIC is a very tax-efficient vehicle for accumulating wealth - and particularly dividend income, which is tax free (as dividends are paid by a company out of its taxed profits, it is not subject to further tax when received by another company).
-Other income and capital gains are subject to corporation tax at 19 per cent - which compared to a trust represents a saving of 26 per cent for income.
+Other income and capital gains are subject to corporation tax at 25 per cent - which compared to a trust represents a saving of 20 per cent for income.
 The low income tax rate means the FIC is able to reinvest more of its income, generating greater growth.

 Profits are extracted via dividend payments.
-Although a dividend exemption of £2,000 is available over and above this, dividends paid to basic rate tax payers will attract additional tax at 7.5 per cent, those paid to 40 per cent taxpayers will attract further tax at 32.5 per cent and those paid to 45 per cent taxpayers will attract further tax at 38.1 per cent.
+Although a dividend exemption of £1,000 is available (£2,000 prior to 6 April 2023 and reducing to £500 from 6 April 2024), over and above this dividends paid to basic rate tax payers will attract additional tax at 8.75 per cent, those paid to 40 per cent taxpayers will attract further tax at 33.75 per cent and those paid to 45 per cent taxpayers will attract further tax at 39.35 per cent.

-Overall, the effect of the two layers of tax are now - 25 per cent for basic rate taxpayers; 45 per cent for 40 per cent taxpayers and 50 per cent for 45 per cent taxpayers and trusts.
+Overall, the effect of the two layers of tax is currently 32 per cent for basic rate taxpayers, 50 per cent for 40 per cent taxpayers and 55 per cent for 50 per cent taxpayers and trusts.

 The payment of the additional tax that results in these overall rates only arises when profits are distributed - which is at the discretion of the board.
-Therefore, given the advantages of rolling up income at the lower tax rate (of 19 per cent), income is only distributed as and when it is needed.
+Therefore, given the advantages of rolling up income at the lower tax rate, income is only distributed as and when it is needed.